minjilee-purdue/minjilee-purdue.github.io/README.md

         <img src="profile.jpg" alt="Profile Picture" width="200" height="auto">
     </div>
     <div style="flex: 2;">
         <p>Hi there!
 My name is Minji Lee.
-I’m a Ph.D.
-Candidate in Technology at Purdue University.
-As a deep learning engineer, I excel in the areas of computer vision, especially semantic segmentation of farming and agriculture images, performance modeling, and source code algorithm optimization.
-My research aims to bridge the gap between theoretical segmentation models and their practical applications through innovative design and implementation.
-Currently, I am working as a researcher to utilize SAM (Segment Anything Model) developed by Meta, evaluating its validity as a foundation model in comparison to traditional models such as CNNs.
-This evaluation aims to validate the hypothesis that SAM is also effective in specific domains.
-To enhance my UAV-captured dataset, I have generated synthetic images of eastern red cedar trees using diffusion models, which are integrated into the evaluation process to benchmark model performance.
-Feel free to reach out to me at <a href="mailto:lee3450@purdue.edu" style="color: inherit; text-decoration: none;">lee3450@purdue.edu</a> if you have any questions or would like to connect.</p>
+I’m a Ph.D. candidate in Technology at Purdue University, specializing in Computer Vision and UAV-based Semantic Segmentation.
+My research focuses on developing machine learning pipelines for high-resolution aerial imagery, particularly for ecological monitoring and object-level segmentation.
+I’ve previously interned at LG Innotek as an AI researcher within the AI/Big Data Solutions team, where I worked on generative modeling and synthetic dataset creation.
+I also completed research internships at Argonne National Laboratory in both 2021 and 2022, contributing to projects in robotics and the Mathematics and Computer Science (MCS) division.</p>
     </div>
 </div>

 ## <a id="About Me"></a>About Me

-As my name suggests, I am originally from Seoul, South Korea, and I lived in Japan for a while.
-As a senior undergraduate student in 2016, I had the privilege of visiting Purdue University as part of a visiting scholar group.
-The experience left a lasting impression, and I was thrilled to return to Purdue after receiving an offer, largely due to the outstanding teamwork.
+As my name suggests, I am originally from Seoul, South Korea, and I also had the opportunity to live in Japan for a time.
+In 2016, during my senior year as an undergraduate student, I had the privilege of visiting Purdue University as part of a visiting scholar program.
+That experience left a lasting impression on me, and I was excited to return to Purdue after being offered a Research Assistantship and admission to the graduate program.

-My master's thesis focused on designing a zipper robot integrated with a machine learning algorithm to determine the optimal threshold using sensor data collected from people with physical disabilities.
-The algorithm leveraged the data to enhance the robot's performance and adaptability, providing a more efficient and user-friendly experience for individuals with varying levels of physical ability.
+For my master’s thesis, I designed an intelligent zipper robot that integrated a machine learning algorithm to determine the optimal operational threshold based on sensor data collected from individuals with physical disabilities.
+The system leveraged real-time input to adapt its behavior, enhancing both performance and usability for users with varying levels of physical ability.
+This research combined robotics, human-centered design, and algorithmic decision-making to support more inclusive assistive technologies.

-## <a id="NEWS"></a>NEWS

-- **August 2025** — Expected graduation from Purdue University with a Ph.D. in Computer and Information Technology, focused on semantic segmentation and generative AI.

-- **November 2024** — Presented final Ph.D. thesis on CedarSAM, a fine-tuned model built for real-time segmentation in UAV-based ecological monitoring.

-- **March 2024** — Passed Ph.D. candidacy exam, officially advancing to doctoral research phase.

-- **June 2023** — Began internship at LG Innotek as a Research Aide Intern in AI Big Data Solutions, focusing on CNN-based hybrid models and YOLOv8 deployment.

-- **May 2022** — Started internship at Argonne National Laboratory, automating ML pipelines and deploying Jetson Nano–based edge AI systems.

-- **May 2021** — Accepted into the Ph.D. program at Purdue University.

-- **May 2021** — Graduated with an M.S. in Computer and Information Technology at Purdue, specializing in multi-agent robotics.

-- **May 2021** — Started virtual internship at Argonne National Laboratory, focusing on edge-cloud pipeline integration during the pandemic.

-- **August 2019** — Began M.S. program at Purdue University in Multi-Agent Robotics.

 ## <a id="Projects"></a>Projects